 Mesothelioma is one of many cancers that are still considered incurable.
-The tragedy for mesothelioma victims is that mesothelioma is an entirely preventable disease.
-Mesothelioma is a cancer of the lining of the lungs, chest or abdomen that is highly aggressive and is resistant to many cancer treatments.
+The tragedy for the victims is that mesothelioma is an entirely preventable disease.
+This type of cancer attacks the lining of the lungs, chest or abdomen that is highly aggressive and is resistant to many cancer treatments.
 The disease is associated with exposure to asbestos.
 Even small amounts of asbestos and infrequent exposure can create a risk for contracting mesothelioma or other asbestos-related diseases.

 Many people diagnosed with “asbestos cancer” are retired workers and veterans who inhaled asbestos dust in the workplace or during their military service.
-Symptoms of mesothelioma in those groups typically appear 30 years to 50 years after exposure to asbestos.
+Symptoms of asbestos related cancers in those groups typically appear 30 years to 50 years after exposure to asbestos.

-About 3,000 Americans are diagnosed with mesothelioma each year.
+About 3,000 Americans are diagnosed with asbestos related cancers each year.
 The need to find a cure and viable treatment is so critical that a federal resolution was passed designating National Mesothelioma Awareness Day to be observed in the U.S. each year on September 26.